I. Role and Responsibility of the Board of Directors

 Formal Evaluation of the Chief Executive Officer

-The Board has delegated to the Compensation and Personnel Committee the task of evaluating the Chief Executive Officer annually and reporting its recommendations to the Board.
-The Chairman of the Compensation and Personnel Committee communicates the Board's conclusions to the Chief Executive Officer.
+The Board has delegated to the Compensation and Human Capital Committee the task of evaluating the Chief Executive Officer annually and reporting its recommendations to the Board.
+The Chairman of the Compensation and Human Capital Committee communicates the Board's conclusions to the Chief Executive Officer.
 The evaluation will include objective criteria including business performance, accomplishment of long-term goals and development of management succession plans and such other matters deemed pertinent to performance.
 The Chief Executive Officer will be provided with specific goals for the ensuing year.
 Results of the annual evaluation will be part of the process to determine the Chief Executive's annual compensation.

 Management development programs for senior level positions should be discussed regularly with the Board by the Chief Executive Officer or his or her designee.